 Per-point relative uncertainty estimation provides information about what parts of a reconstruction the \gls{on} is most confident about.
 However, the per-point uncertainties do not provide global information regarding how certain the overall reconstruction is.
-For safety critical applications, having a single value which indicates the confidence or quality of the reconstruction can be important.
-For example, to prevent a robotic system from performing a task when lacking confidence or to provide feedback to human operators.
-We investigate whether the activation entropy and \gls{mcd} entropy can also be used to obtain such a single global uncertainty value.
-For this, we aggregate the local per-point uncertainties from a dense output point cloud to obtain a single global uncertainty value.
+For safety critical applications, having a single value indicating the confidence or quality of the reconstruction can be important, for example, to prevent a robotic system from performing a task when confidence is lacking or to provide feedback to human operators.
+We investigate whether the activation entropy and \gls{mcd} entropy can also be used to obtain such a single aggregated uncertainty value.
+For this, we aggregate the local per-point uncertainties from a dense output point cloud to obtain a single aggregated uncertainty value.
 For aggregation, we take the mean of the local per-point uncertainties

-where $ H_{\text{global}} $ is the global uncertainty estimate, $Q$ is the query point cloud, and $ H(\textbf{p}_q) $ is the predictive entropy computed for the query point $q$.
-This provides an estimate of the model's average uncertainty
+where $ H_{\text{aggregated}} $ is the aggregated uncertainty estimate, $Q$ is the query point cloud, and $ H(\textbf{p}_q) $ is the predictive entropy computed for the query point $q$.
+This provides an estimate of the model's average uncertainty.